 Visit our other College Success Posts for when your students are in college.

 I hope these "pack up the dorm" tips help you make the move-out process more manageable and less stressful.
 Feel free to leave a tip or two below to help other readers.
-I hope you all stay safe and healthy in this time of uncertainty.
+I hope you all stay safe (Affiliate Link) and healthy in this time of uncertainty.

 Need more tips?
 Check out these posts I found online.